eflautt/ga-data-science/lessons/lesson-15/readme.md

 The top values are Dec.
 24 and then 2013-12-09 and 2013-10-14 where on average sales were 4k lower than the same day in the previous week.

-1. Compute the total sales up until Dec.
+5. Compute the total sales up until Dec.
 2014

 ```python
 total_daily_sales = data[['Sales']].resample('D', how='sum')
 pd.expanding_sum(total_daily_sales)['2014-12']
 ```

-Note that this is **not**
+Note that this is **NOT**

 ```python
 pd.expanding_sum(data['Sales'], freq='D')